bkantwi/bkantwi/ReadMe.md

 # 💫 About Me:
-⚒️ I'm a Software Engineer and a Data Scientist<br>🤼‍♀️ Ready to collaborate <br>🎯 Currently working to build a better Finderucc.com platform<br>
+⚒️ I'm a Software Engineer and a Data Scientist<br>🤼‍♀️ Ready to collaborate <br>🎯 My goal is very simple.
+I am going to create the platform that brings all students together online.<br>

 ## 🌐 Socials: